New Zealand Legislation website to become source of official legislation

 GST increase to 15% from 1 October 2010 is not automatically reflected in fees and charges in published legislation

-The prescribed fees and charges in Acts and Regulations set out on this website do not reflect the increase in GST that took effect on 1 October 2010 (except in the case of changes made specifically by amending legislation that came into effect on or after 1 October).
+The prescribed fees and charges in Acts and Regulations (or Legislative Instruments) set out on this website do not reflect the increase in GST that took effect on 1 October 2010 (except in the case of changes made specifically by amending legislation that came into effect on or after 1 October).

 The effect of section 78(3) of the Goods and Services Tax Act 1985 is, in general terms, to increase the amount payable for a fee/charge.
 For more about tax changes, visit the Inland Revenue website.

 However, you will need to consult with the Government agency that administers the relevant legislation to obtain details of the actual fee or charge payable.
-The name of the relevant agency appears on the contents page of an Act or Regulation, or under Legislative history or Administrative information on the contents page.
+The name of the relevant agency appears on the contents page of an Act or Regulation (or Legislative Instrument), or under Legislative history or Administrative information on the contents page.